 Liabilities are debts that the farm owes to others.
 This includes loans, accounts payable, and other forms of debt.
 It is important to keep track of liabilities to ensure that they are paid in a timely manner and to prevent negative impacts on cash flow.

-Keeping track of liabilities on a farm is another critical aspect of good farm accounting.
-Farmers should keep accurate records of all the loans they have taken, such as bank loans or credit cards, and the terms and conditions of each debt.
 Maintaining a list of accounts payable, such as bills and supplier invoices, is also an essential part of tracking liabilities.
 Farmers should ensure that they are making timely payments or at least paying them before any interest charges or late fees get incurred.
-By keeping track of these liabilities, the farm's overall debt can be managed effectively, and any outstanding debts can be paid promptly.
+Keeping track of these liabilities, the farm's overall debt can be managed effectively, and any outstanding debts can be paid promptly.

 Expenses